Colin-Eade/dancedesk-backend-showcase-expressjs/README.md

 ### 🏆 Award-Winning Project

-DanceDesk, which this API serves, received multiple accolades at the Durham College IT Student Expo:
+DanceDesk, which this API serves, received multiple accolades at the Durham College IT Student Expo 2025:

 - **Best In Show** (tied)
 - **Best In Class** (tied)